September 8, 2023

 • 1 teaspoon pure vanilla extract

-• 1 cup mini chocolate chips plus more for topping
+• 1 cup chocolate chips or chopped chocolate plus more for topping

 • Marshmallow fluff